AYRESOME Park served as home for Middlesbrough for 92 years before finally closing its doors in 1995 when the club moved

 Given a bye in the 4th Round Middlesbrough then hammered London team Old Foresters 4-0 at home in the 5th in front of 8,000 fans, setting up another home match in the quarter final, this time against Crewe Alexandra.
-However the run came to an end when the visitors picked up a 2-0 win.
+However the run came to an end when the Railwaymen picked up a 2-0 win.

 An internal dispute over the desire of some players to turn professional saw a breakaway club, Middlesbrough Ironopolis, formed.
 Eventually both the old and new teams turned pro and Middlesbrough played their first match as a ‘paid’ team in an 1889 Northern League fixture against Sunderland.

 It is said that one of their players at this time took his amateur status so seriously that not only did he refuse any offer of expenses, he also insisted of paying his admission fee to matches, even when he was playing!